 Whilst on the subject of health, don’t neglect your skin and live by Slip Slop Slap.
 We are seeing more and more sailors with skin cancers.
 It’s worth noting that sun and saltwater age sailors quickly.
 Attention to covering up will pay dividends in later life.

 Develop a Support Network:

 It is great to have fellow sailors who you can vent with and discuss aspects of your sailing.

 It’s helpful to speak with someone who has experienced what you have and when you are in a race.
 Whether it be a short round the cans event or a longer passage event.
 Remembering back to those conversations will help you push through.

 Have someone on the boat who can back you up.
 Them telling the team you know what you are doing can be helpful in building trust.

 When you return to a specific sailing venue you will realise how important it is to keep a sailing record.
 Find a system that works for you and keep specific notes for boats sailed and venues raced.

 Keep track of specific boat setups for conditions that day and any discoveries you or the team made.

-Buy a beer for someone or go out of your way to help someone, especially at clubs, sail lofts and boatyards.
+Buy a beer for someone or go out of your way to help someone, at clubs, sail lofts and boatyards.
 Simple acts of kindness open the door to making friends in the sport and industry.

 Sometimes the favour is returned in a cross on the race course or with sail setup, advice on maintenance issues down to borrowing tools, spare sheets or fittings.